YakovL/iq-test-doc/readme.md

 Wrapping up
 -----------

-We have discussed how to do basic operations with DeFi enterprises via IQ SDK: staking, renting and swapping.
+We have discussed how to do basic operations with DeFi enterprises via IQ SDK: staking enterprise tokens, renting and swapping service tokens.
-___something about "much more"?
+There's much more that can be done with IQ SDK (take for instance the garbage collecting
+mechanism: can be a source of "free" tokens).
+Try it out and get ready to build rich DeFi apps with ease!